 Interviews in the J.D.
 Somerville Oral History Collection may include audio or video recordings of the interview, with accompanying transcript or timed summary.
 Some interviews have additional material, such as photographs of the interviewee or of topics covered in the interview.

-The collection also includes other unpublished sound recordings such as live performances, speeches, South Australian folk performances and material from Radio 5UV and the Adelaide University.
-These recordings include Writers Week events during the 1960s, South Australia's folk music scene in the 1970s and 1980s and 5UV's Musical Brunch program (OH 488) featuring interviews with Adelaide identities.
+The Collection also includes other sound recordings such as live performances, speeches, South Australian folk performances and material from Radio 5UV and the University of Adelaide.

 Selected oral history collections are available on the State Library's Digital Collections website.

 S.A.
 Speaks: an oral history of life in South Australia before 1930 (OH 1): a set of interviews with 45 men and women who were broadly representative of South Australia in the first decades of the twentieth century.

 Adelaide Gaol Oral History project (OH 19): a project to record the way of life of the last generation of prisoners, prison officers, and administrators associated with the Gaol prior to its closure in 1988.
 Interview with a conscientious objector to the National Service Act, Robert Martin (OH 19/16), is available online.